 I had a ‘senior moment’ back home, running a full wash cycle on an empty washing machine, before running it again with some shirts.
 I then spent a quiet evening in front of the TV with Layla snuggled up beside me.

-Layla was clearly confused and missing Val, and while Layla is never going to be the world’s most affectionate cat, she needs the occasional cuddle as much as anyone.
+Layla (our Burmese cat)was clearly confused and missing Val, and while Layla is never going to be the world’s most affectionate of cats, she needs the occasional cuddle as much as anyone.

 Tuesday September 13th – Bart’s